aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/create-or-load-a-document/specify-load-options/_index.md

 ﻿---
 title: Specify Load Options
-description: "Aspose.Words for .NET allows you to set advanced properties when loading a document.
+description: "Aspose.Words for .NET enables you to set advanced properties when loading a document.
 This allows you to more accurately control the load process."
 type: docs
 weight: 10
 url: /net/specify-load-options/